christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 That's a dependency, which the Go tools will download directly from GitHub.
 We notice that Go uses a decentralized system for publishing modules:
 There isn't some central package index like NPM, crates.io or PyPI.
-Because Go identifies a module with these URL-like paths, you also need to use statements like `import github.com/hashicorp/go-version` to include the dependency.
+Because Go identifies a module with these URL-like paths, you also need to use statements like `import github.com/hashicorp/go-version` to import the dependency.
 Consequently, Forgejo's code is full of domains where dependencies should be pulled from.
 And that really annoyed me at first.
 Do you really have to touch possibly hundreds of files only when the dependency's git repo changes?
 While I'm still not entirely onboard, I'm slowly warming up to this decentralized system; mainly because of the `replace` statement above.
-It states that while the Forgejo's Go source code will `import github.com/hashicorp/go-version`, the go tooling should download it from `github.com/6543/go-version` instead.
+It states that while the Forgejo's Go source code will `import github.com/hashicorp/go-version`, the go tooling should download it from `github.com/6543/go-version`, instead.
 In this case Forgejo uses `replace` to switch to a fork.

 As we've seen, Go code is grouped in modules but there's another level of granularity: packages.